telerik/fiddler-everywhere-docs/user-guide/overview.md

 ## Timings

-The **Timings** widget provides a visual representation of the time needed to execute a single session or select multiple sessions.
+The **Timings** widget visually represents the time needed to execute a single session or select multiple sessions.
 Each Session is listed on a separate line and is presented with a URL that corresponds to the URL column in [the **Live Traffic** list]({%slug web-sessions-list%}#live-traffic-list) and a chart of the request and response timings.

 The maximum length of the URL is 30 symbols.
 To visualize a tooltip with the entire session URL plus the fast copy option, click the eye icon at the end of the wrapped URL.

-The **Timings** chart splits into two main parts&mdash;the blue section of the chart shows timings related to the Request, and the orange section of the charts shows timings related to the Response.
+The **Timings** chart splits into two main parts&mdash;the blue section of the chart shows timings related to the Request, and the orange section of the chart shows timings related to the Response.
 Each sub-chart area has a tooltip with descriptive information about the visualized timing.

 **Tracked Request Timings** provides the following options: